Aadil29/Voice-Auth-DF-System/README.md

 ### 2. VoxCeleb1 (~60GB)

 This dataset needs to be requested so you need to provide the following details.(You must downald all 4(ABCD) parts and then concoate them togterh to be abel to take a sample from it) download the test dataset if you want to test.
+Place it in voice-auth-df-system/ml-modles/datasets/

 Firstname, Surname, Affilicaion, Email